EU floats Ethiopia sanctions over humanitarian aid

 "We will strengthen our efforts also by what I refer to as the possibility to introduce sanctions against individuals and or entities, which are responsible for grave violations of international humanitarian law," he said.

-He added that those who control the region are responsible "under international law to ensure unrestricted, unimpeded access for humanitarian aid."
+He added that those who controlled the region were responsible "under international law to ensure unrestricted, unimpeded access for humanitarian aid."

-The sanctions idea was briefly outlined in a European Commission document published Wednesday.
+The sanctions idea was briefly outlined in a European Commission document published on Wednesday.

-The document seeks to bolster international humanitarian law in EU foreign policy matters.
+The document seeks to bolster international humanitarian law in EU foreign policy.

 That includes adding serious violations of international humanitarian law "as grounds for listing in EU sanctions regimes."

-But the EU's foreign policy chief, Josep Borrell, who was speaking aside Lenarčič, appeared surprised by the idea.
+But the EU's foreign policy chief, Josep Borrell, who was speaking beside Lenarčič, appeared surprised by the idea.

 "I never said the word sanctions.
 I really don't know what you are referring to there.
 I didn't say sanctions," he said, when queried by a reporter on the proposal.

-Instead he noted that the European Union had suspended some €88m of development aid to Ethiopia.
+Instead, he noted that the European Union had suspended some €88m of development aid to Ethiopia.

-"It is a way of demonstrating our rejection of what is going on out there," he said, noting sanctions are not being levied in the context of Tigray.
+"It is a way of demonstrating our rejection of what is going on out there," he said, noting sanctions are not being levied in the context of Tigray at this stage.

-The region has been wrecked with fighting since November, amid reports of atrocities by the warring factions.
+The region has been torn apart by fighting since November, amid reports of atrocities by the warring factions.

-Last week, the UN high commissioner for human rights, Michelle Bachelet ,issued further warnings over the conflict.
+Last week, the UN high commissioner for human rights, Michelle Bachelet, voiced further alarm over the conflict.

 She noted credible reports of "serious violations of international human rights" by all those involved.

-This includes the Ethiopian National Defence Forces, the Tigray People's Liberation Front, Eritrean armed forces, and Amhara Regional Forces and affiliated militia.
+This included the Ethiopian National Defence Forces, the Tigray People's Liberation Front, Eritrean armed forces, and the Amhara Regional Forces and affiliated militias.

-She then said such violations are likely to continue with impunity, if nothing is done.
+She then said such violations were likely to continue with impunity, if nothing was done.

-The UN refugee agency said large parts of Tigray also remain without outside access.
+The UN refugee agency said large parts of Tigray remained without outside access.

-Some 4.5 million people in Tigray are said to have been without food for months.
+Some 4.5 million people in Tigray were said to have been without food for months.

-For its part, the Ethiopian government last week said it intends to allow in humanitarian agencies upon ministerial approval.
+For its part, the Ethiopian government, last week, said it intended to allow in humanitarian agencies upon ministerial approval.